 So how a business owner would choose between financial lease vs. operating lease?
 And why will he choose one over another?

 In this article, we will find out how and why of a financial lease and operating lease.
 We will also find out the differences between a financial lease and an operating lease.
-For example, the main difference between a finance lease and an operating lease is financial lease can’t be canceled during the primary period of the contract; operating lease, on the other hand, can be canceled even during the primary period of a contract.
+For example, the main difference between a finance lease and an operating lease is financial lease can’t be canceled during the initial period of the contract; operating lease, on the other hand, can be canceled even during the primary period of a contract.

 Financial Lease vs. Operating Lease Infographics